 Example

 In a two-bedroom apartment that rents for $1,000, the tenant is not allowed to charge the other roommate or the subtenant more than $500, that is, each tenant or subtenant is responsible for 50 percent of the rent because there are two tenants and two rooms.
 In the same apartment, a tenant charging a roommate or a subtenant $650, would be charging them more than their proportional share of the rent.
 While an argument could be made that share is roughly even because one tenants pays for utilities on top of rent and the other does not, the idea is to discourage tenants from making a profit through short-term subletting arrangements.
 Many tenants have used platforms like Airbnb or Facebook to continually rent their second room on short-term basis.
-In some cases, tenant make more then they own in rent.
+In some cases, tenant make more then they owe in rent.
 This type of frequent, short-term Airbnb-style subletting arrangement has resulted in many eviction cases brought against tenants.

 Usually new roommates that were not on the original lease are not added to an existing lease.
 When the primary tenant leaves (the one named on the lease), the landlord can offer the roommate a new lease, but there is usually a vacancy increase in the rent.